-OMD in Washington provides OTI with an advanced level of operational and management support to help ensure ongoing and improved flexible, rapid response in political transition programming overseas.
-OMD is responsible for instituting and maintaining office-wide systems and processes, office practices and procedures, and the creation of an enhanced response capability through teamwork, responsiveness, fiscal responsibility, quality control, and customer service.
+DCHA/OTI's OMD in Washington provides OTI with an advanced level of operational and management support to help ensure ongoing and improved flexible, rapid response in political transition programming overseas.
+OTI/OMD is responsible for instituting and maintaining office-wide systems and processes, office practices and procedures, and the creation of an enhanced response capability through teamwork, responsiveness, fiscal responsibility, quality control, and customer service.

-Within the OMD, the PERC is responsible for analyzing needs, developing solutions, and advising on issues related to contracts, recruitment, and staff management in direct support of OTI's numerous field programs.
-The PERC Team regularly participates in core DCHA/OTI process design, development and training exercises.
-The goal of the PERC Team is to create and maintain an enhanced response capability to support staff management and effective processes for OTI field and Washington teams.
-The team accomplishes this through working closely with regional teams in order to track staffing needs and support the overall mission of the office as well as address the needs of individual teams.
+Within OMD, the Information and Technology Team (IT Team) is responsible for analyzing needs, developing solutions, and advising on issues related to business process and information management in direct support of OTI's numerous field programs.
+The IT team regularly participates in core DCHA/OTI process design, development and training exercises.
+The goal of the IT team is to create and maintain an enhanced response capability to support information management and effective processes for OTI field and Washington teams.
+The team accomplishes this through analyzing business process and information management needs in order to institute and maintain office-wide systems, processes, practices and procedures that support the overall mission of the office as well as address the needs of individual teams.

-Program and Operations staff work as a team to ensure country programs are started, managed, and closed efficiently and effectively.
+Program and operations staff in OTI work as a team to ensure country programs are started, managed, and closed efficiently and effectively.